HankB/event-driven-HC-SR04/README.md

 ## Status

-* 2024-06-33 working code (finally!) but deriously in need of refactoring.
+* 2024-06-33 working code (finally!) but seriously in need of refactoring.
 * 2024-06-22 switch fron contextless operations, acquire chip, trigger and configure trigger.
 * 2024-06-22 Working and using the `libgpiod` event facility.
 Results not accurate.
 * 2024-06-13 fiddling with polled version.
 Planning to implement interrupts in a feature branch